zhao0294/cst8918-w25-a01-weather/README.md

       key: api-key
 ```

-Activate the deployment with `kubectl apply ./k8s/a01_deployment.yaml -n cst8918`.
+Activate the deployment with `kubectl apply -f ./k8s/a01_deployment.yaml -n cst8918`.
 The `-n` flag tells Kubernetes to use the namespace that we defined earlier.

 #### Service